CAWaterBoardDataCenter/PWStoSources/README.md

 ### Datathon Debrief
 - The team was to summarize the articulate the challenge, discuss what data we had to solve it, and what data are missing, thus preventing the depth and completeness of the project.
 - Next steps will be to obtain more information about water sources within a groundwater basin or public system boundary.
 The most detail we can produce is for the entire area within the boundary.
-Someone would need to collect the areas that each source within their system serves in order for us to bring data to a more detailed location.
+Getting more granular information would involve collecting data defining the areas that each source within their system serves.

 ## Relevant Datasets/Resources